Torsional optomechanical cooling of a nanofiber: Results

+Figure \ref{cooling} shows the thermal distribution on the instantaneous oscillation amplitude of the voltage that comes from the polarization (proportional to $\theta_{\rm{F}}$ through $\xi$) sampled every 0.5 ms, under four different conditions.
+The measurements of the thermal torsional noise at the mechanical resonance as a function of the drive polarization angle for the first torsional mode ($\nu_{T1}=$190.260 kHz) are done with a probe of 50 $\mu$W and a drive of 1 mW, under the digitazing conditions stated above.

+Figure~\ref{cooling}(a) is a sample (one in every twenty points) of the amplitude fluctuations time series of the first torsional mode of the nanofiber with no drive.
+Fig.~\ref{cooling}(b) shows the histogram of the 20,000 points of the time series separated in 50 bins.
+Fig.~\ref{cooling}(c) shows MB distribution for three different time series taken with 1 mW drive, 50~$\mu$W probe and different drive angle $\Delta \theta$, (blue, green, and red traces on the data).
+We fit Eq. (\ref{MB}) and its linear version to the data \cite{Kemiktarak2012} extracting the slope whose inverse is proportional to T$_{\rm{eff}}$.
+Table \ref{table1} has the extracted numbers from the fits and their errors.
+The temperature from the no drive and the drive at 37.5$^{\rm{\circ}}$ are consistent showing the importance of $\Delta \theta$ in Eq.~(\ref{torque}).
+The relative temperature decreases by a factor of 5.3 while the ratio of the average of the square to the square of the average remains around $4/\pi$ characteristic of the MB distribution.

-The optomechanical coupling has a period of $180^{\circ}$ with respect to the polarization angle of the drive, as shown by Eq. (\ref{torque}), twice the half-waveplate angle in Fig.~\ref{cooling}.
-The probe beam signal has a period of $90^{\circ}$, since the polarization analysis is proportional to the square of the polarization rotation sinusoidal function, as described by Malus's law.
-We observe that phase of the periodic modulation of the noise amplitude as a function of the drive polarization angle is a function of the probe polarization angle.
-Fig.~\ref{cooling}\textbf{a} and \textbf{b} are shown at probe angles differing by $90^{\circ}$, and the signal as a function of drive polarization angle is correspondingly shifted by $90^{\circ}$.
-We theorize that non-linear optical effects, such as Kerr, between the probe and the nanofiber can change the local index of refraction adding to the stress-induce birefringence.
-This suggest that light-induced birefringence can be used for better engineering and control of the spin-optomechanical coupling, instead of relying on naturally caused birefringences.
+The sign of the optomechanical coupling has a period of $180^{\circ}$ with respect to the polarization angle of the drive (see Eq. (\ref{torque})), twice $\Delta \theta$ which corresponds to the half-waveplate angle of the experimental setup in the inset of Fig.~\ref{cooling}.
+We observe such periodic modulation of the noise amplitude as a function of the drive polarization angle (see inset in Fig.~\ref{cooling}).
+The black trace is the fit to no drive case from Fig.~\ref{cooling}(b).
+Its MB distribution agrees with the fit of the $37.5^{\circ}$ case when the angle of the drive should cause no temperature change.

-Figure \ref{power} shows the normalized thermal noise reduction as we increase the drive power.
-The power dependence of the noise reduction seems to decrease for high drive powers, in accordance with the prediction shown by the green line (see Methods, Eq. (\ref{deltatheta})).
-For the range of driving powers available in our experiment, we observe up to a factor of two reduction in the thermal noise of the fundamental torsional mode.
-We found that at higher powers ($>$10 mW), the mechanical stability of the ONF appears compromised.
-We observe large fluctuations on the Rayleigh light scattered out of the nanofiber, suggesting that vibrational, violin, modes are excited.